burrbull/magsite-template/diss/diss_en.md

 <div class="cntr"><img src="images/7de6745dcf707808.png" name="Figure 7" width="448" height="384"/>
 </div>
-<p class="cntr"> Figure 7 - Grid-mounted photovoltaic power supply system with grid inverter at UPS input</p>
+<p class="imgcaption"> Figure 7 - Grid-mounted photovoltaic power supply system with grid inverter at UPS input</p>

 The advantages of this scheme for constructing a solar power plant is the possibility of using network and autonomous inverters with a minimum set of options, widely represented on the market by numerous manufacturers.
 Batteries are always in a charged state, are operated in a buffer mode and are used only during power outages.